AppScriptIO/DecoupledCMS/doumentation/information.md

 ## Features:
 - New perspective on building apps from highly reusable components.
-- Realtime visual interface for programming server middlewares.
+- Realtime visual interface (GUI) for programming server middlewares.
 Using different implementations of node relationship graphs where each node holds database reference data controlling some functionality.
 - Decoupled CMS.